 Connecticut Vet Tech Certification

 As mentioned in the introduction, there is no formal credentialing body for veterinary technicians in Connecticut, although there have been proposals according to public minutes of meetings of the Connecticut Board of Veterinary Medicine.
 In 2002, House Bill No. 5590 was proposed which would establish a formal certification body in this occupation.
-As of March 2016, there is still no public website for the Connecticut Association of Veterinary Technicians.
-Also, there is no mention of veterinary technicians in the Connecticut Board of Veterinary Medicine’s Practice Act.
+The Connecticut Veterinary Technician Association is now available for membership and other services.

 Connecticut does not require its veterinary technicians to become certified, licensed, or registered, but to get a vet tech job in most states, candidates must qualify for professional credentialing.
 Therefore, graduating from a program accredited by the aforementioned Committee on Veterinary Technician Education and Activities (CVTEA) and taking the Veterinary Technician National Examination (VTNE)—the main national credentialing exam in this occupation offered by the American Association of Veterinary State Boards (AAVSB)—may be advisable, particularly for those candidates interested in being employable in other states.